-Faracy also draws inspiration from a lifelong interest in Russian culture and her Ukrainian heritage, and many of her paintings recall the icons of the Orthodox church.
+Faracy also draws inspiration from a lifelong interest in Eastern European culture and her Ukrainian and Lithuanian heritage.
+Many of her paintings recall the icons of the Orthodox church.
 However, her subjects come from a range of cultures.
 She is as likely to paint a figure from Celtic, Norse or Japanese mythology as she is to paint an Islamic or Christian saint.
 Even then, these saints tend to come from the peripheries, with her interest drawn by the more unusual and lesser known figures from religious traditions.

 Her work is bold, surreal and feminine, weaving together organic forms with illuminated colour.
 Sometimes her work is dark; at other times, light and playful.

 Faracy has produced performance pieces such as the candlelit improvised choral work Spark, and she has also exhibited a series of conceptual sound sculptures played by the sun, earth, water and air.
 She frequently embodies deities as a form of performance ritual.

 In 2017, Faracy founded the art collective My Mother is an Artist, celebrating women with children in the arts.
 She also is one of the three founding members of the Seasons of the Witch Arts Collective along with Karen Strang and Julia Jeffrey.

 Her upcoming plans include bringing Seasons of the Witch to America and starting work on a temple of the divine feminine in rural Lithuania.

 opens April 27th